 HST 682 Advanced Research Skill (1)

 Culminating Experience (12 credit hours)

 Additional Curriculum Information

-In general, all credit hours must be at the 500 level or above (graduate credit for 400-level courses must be approved in advance and documented in the student's file).
+In general, all credit hours must be at the 500 level or above.
+Graduate credit may be awarded for 400-level courses; it must be approved in advance and documented in the student's file.

 The doctoral program requires a minimum of 84 credit hours and may be completed in four to five years.
 Students with a master's degree may apply 30 credit hours toward the 84 required credit hours with approval of the academic unit and the Graduate College.
 If the student does not already have a master's degree in a related field, then the remaining 30 credit hours are made up of electives and research to reach the 84 credit hours required for the doctoral program.

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree, in any field, from a regionally accredited institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.
 The most competitive applicants have a GPA of 3.30 or higher.

 - graduate admission application and application fee